HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 **5.6**
 The program in this check point will take numbers as input and keep track of the biggest number in the variable called "max".
 The last entered number is stored in the variable called "number".

-The out put when running the program with the input
+The output when running the program with the input
 ```
 2 3 4 5 0
 ```